-• The burner is shipped skid mounted Outer dimensions of packaging are indicated in (B).

-• The weight of the burner complete with packaging is indicated in Table (B).
+- The burners are shipped skid mounted. - Outer dimensions of packaging are indicated in (B).
+The weight of the burner complete with packaging is indicated in Table (B).

 MAX.
 DIMENSIONS (C) - Approximate measurements The maximum dimensions of the burners are given in (C).